ktomanelli/Technicode.io/src/posts/2020-11-08-learning-new-technologies-quickly/index.md

 But there's not always a free resource like freecodecamp and you probably don't have the money to drop on a 4 month bootcamp for every new topic you want to learn.
 Thats where sites like Udemy came in for me.

 Udemy has cheap video courses on pretty much everything.
-And if the course isnt cheap, wait a couple days, they're always having sales.
+And if the course isn't cheap, wait a couple days, they're always having sales.
 I remember I wanted to buy a particular course that was listed at $119 and there was no way I was going to spend that much.
 I ended up checking back a couple days later and it was on sale for $12.99.

 I've used Udemy courses for so many things, CCNA?
 Udemy courses.
 Minecraft mods in Java?
 Udemy courses.
 Data Structures and Algorithms?
 Udemy courses!